Every year I say I’m not going to do it.

 DAVID AND BECCA to the ORTHO

-I looked over at David and CAROLINE sitting impatiently in vinyl waiting room chairs and looked back at my phone.
+I looked over at D and CAROLINE sitting impatiently in vinyl waiting room chairs and looked back at my phone.

 DAVID AND BECCA.